 Fire alarm panels

 It has been made mandatory for buildings such as nursing homes, clinics, and health care centres to install fire alarm panels.
 As an advantage, this system can instantly detect and respond accordingly to fire.
-All other devices connected to it –detectors, call points and sounders– are activated for an effective relay of information, which then determines the appropriate warning.
+All other devices connected to it –detectors, call points and sounders– are activated for an effective relay of information, which then determines the appropriate warning and is an essential part of the Medical Centre Fire Safety Checklist.

 In many cases, the time it takes for a fire to be noticed is long enough to have already put it off.
-Given the risks, compliance of this regulation is a must.
+Given the risks, compliance of this regulation and having a Medical Centre Fire Safety Checklist is a must.

 Perhaps you might be wondering if your fire extinguisher should be a Class A or C, if your smoke alarms actually work, or if you even have the complete fire evacuation procedures.
 The only best way to validate these concerns is through consulting a professional fire safety specialist.
-Contact us now and we will perform a fire risk assessment on your business premises.
+Contact us now and we will perform a fire risk assessment on your business premises and help you make your own Medical Centre Fire Safety Checklist.